BinaryAlley/Lumina/README.md

 ## Contributing

 Lumina welcomes community contributions.
 All forms of input, be it code, bug reports, or feature suggestions, are appreciated.
+Be sure to read the [guidelines](./docs/CONTRIBUTING.md) for contributing first!

 ## Acknowledgments and Credits